-I’m currently a doctoral researcher at King’s College London at the IoPPN researching the neuroscience and psychology of belief and delusion formation, funded through the MRC.
-I also produce music, love to write, and recently got into bouldering (it’s a steep learning curve).
-You can often find me on Twitter.
+I’m a doctoral researcher at the IoPPN (KCL) researching the neuroscience and psychology of belief and delusion formation, funded through the MRC.

-My current research question is to understand the role of dopamine in the formation and maintenance of beliefs and delusions.
+My current research aims to understand the role of dopamine in the formation and maintenance of beliefs and delusions.

 This uses a combination of social and computational modelling, and pharmacological methods.